 quality monitoring dataset in the country.
-Every summer, volunteers collect water samples from 36 sites on the Mad River and its tributaries.
-At all sites, data collection includes water temperature, pH, and E. coli bacteria levels.
-Eighteen sites are sampled for phosphorus and turbidity.
+Every summer, volunteers collect water samples dozens of sites on the Mad River and its tributaries.
+Analysis includes water temperature, E. coli bacteria levels, total phosphorus, total nitrogen and turbidity.
 MRW E. coli samples are analyzed "in-house" and results are published in the

 Valley Reporter, Facebook and the FMR website and also displayed on FMR signs at ten popular swim